The-Evil-Pickle/Replay-the-Spire/README.md

 ## Changes to Existing Content:
- * Neow now has a wider variety of blessings to choose from.
  * Shops sometimes have a "2 for 1" tag or "special edition" tag instead of the normal sale tag.
  * Random orb channeling effects (e.g. Chaos) will now sometimes channel Crystal.
  * Corpse Explosion now exhausts and applies 1x Necrotic Poison rather than dealing 2x damage.